Who could pick up Mjölnir, beloved Hammer of Thor, God of Thunder? Who is considered worthy? What does worthy even mean in this context?

 In one of my favorite deleted scenes, Thor reminisces to Korg about his lost and lamented weapon —

-And in our introduction to Mjölnir, the clip where everyone in New Mexico tries to get that hammer from its crater —
+And in our introduction to Mjölnir, the clip where everyone in New Mexico, and especially Stan Lee as a local redneck, tries to get that hammer from its crater —